bioexcel/qmmm_bpg/docs/input_preparation/QMMM_parameterisation.rst

 describing the selection of QM atoms and how the QM region should be treated within the system.
 This is designed to act as a rough guide for how to build your QMMM section, and contains some example parameter settings with descriptions in the comments.
-It contains set up parameters as if to run a QMMM calculation using the GEEP method.
+It contains set up parameters as if to run a QM/MM calculation using the GEEP method.
 However other methods exist and these will require slightly different parameters.
 These are explained under the ECOUPL option.